 Gentle Wrist Rolls for Flexibility

 Incorporating slow, gentle wrist rolls into your practice routine is a simple yet effective way to maintain flexibility and achieve a full range of motion in the wrists.
-These exercises help ensure your wrists feel fluid and can execute soft, graceful movements.
+These exercises help ensure your wrists feel fluid and you can execute soft, graceful movements.

 Cultural Influences on Hand Movements